SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/MaintenanceSettings_xml.md

 Not active by default.

 > [!NOTE]
->
-> - If you are looking to configure how long these records need to be stored, see [DBMaintenance.xml and DBMaintenanceDMS.xml](xref:DBMaintenance_xml_and_DBMaintenanceDMS_xml#dbmaintenancexml-and-dbmaintenancedmsxml).
+> If you are looking to configure how long these records need to be stored, see [DBMaintenance.xml and DBMaintenanceDMS.xml](xref:DBMaintenance_xml_and_DBMaintenanceDMS_xml#dbmaintenancexml-and-dbmaintenancedmsxml).

 ### Trending.TimeSpan1HourRecords

-In the *TimeSpan1HourRecords* tag, you can customize the interval of the 1-hour "average trending" records to be something else besides the default 1 hour.
+In the *TimeSpan1HourRecords* tag, you can customize the interval of the 1-hour "average trending" records to be something other than the default 1 hour.
 To do so, specify a *window* attribute value in minutes.

 > [!NOTE]
->
-> - If you are looking to configure how long these records need to be stored, see [DBMaintenance.xml and DBMaintenanceDMS.xml](xref:DBMaintenance_xml_and_DBMaintenanceDMS_xml#dbmaintenancexml-and-dbmaintenancedmsxml).
+> If you are looking to configure how long these records need to be stored, see [DBMaintenance.xml and DBMaintenanceDMS.xml](xref:DBMaintenance_xml_and_DBMaintenanceDMS_xml#dbmaintenancexml-and-dbmaintenancedmsxml).

 ### Trending.TimeSpan5MinRecords

-In the *TimeSpan5MinRecords* tag, you can customize the interval of the 5-minute "average trending" records to be something else besides the default 5 minutes.
+In the *TimeSpan5MinRecords* tag, you can customize the interval of the 5-minute "average trending" records to be something other than the default 5 minutes.
 To do so, specify a *window* attribute value in minutes.

 > [!NOTE]
->
-> - If you are looking to configure how long these records need to be stored, see [DBMaintenance.xml and DBMaintenanceDMS.xml](xref:DBMaintenance_xml_and_DBMaintenanceDMS_xml#dbmaintenancexml-and-dbmaintenancedmsxml).
+> If you are looking to configure how long these records need to be stored, see [DBMaintenance.xml and DBMaintenanceDMS.xml](xref:DBMaintenance_xml_and_DBMaintenanceDMS_xml#dbmaintenancexml-and-dbmaintenancedmsxml).

 ### Trending.WarningLevel